alik15/passman/README.md

-A single .txt file will be kept in a public storage solution like github, docker, google drive,
+A single .txt file will be kept in a public storage solution like github, docker, google drive(should allow for multiple storage solutions at the sametime to avoid loss of passwords)
 # Usage example